About the Distance Education Committee

-Separate Distance Education Committee approval is required for courses being offered either fully online or as hybrids (where part of in-person scheduled class time is replaced by an online format).
+In accordance California administrative code and regulation (Title 5), separate Distance Education Committee approval is required for courses being offered either fully online or hybrid (where part of in-person scheduled class time is replaced by an online format).
 It is the primary task of this committee to review courses with any online component before moving to the next step in the approval process.
 In addition, any matter pertaining to the quality and delivery of online education is discussed, and action items and goals are generated from those meetings.

 These meetings are held virtually and all are welcome to join.
 Please click on the meeting dates below to join them virtually via Zoom.

 |Monday, September 20, 2021||1:00pm to 2:30pm||Zoom Meeting Link||Agenda; May 2021 Meeting Minutes DRAFT; 2021-2022 DE Committee Membership; DE Committee 2021-2022 Goals DRAFT; Merging Canvas Course Shells Guidance;Annual Canvas Course Shell Deletion;Three-Year Post MQT Certification Renewal to Teach Online DRAFT; DE Committee Goals 2021-2022 DRAFT|